 We’ve been taking our art outside more and more lately.

-Our backyard is perfect for painting at the easel, splatter painting, chalk drawing, body outlines, and weaving on the garden loom.
+Our backyard is perfect for splatter painting with kids, painting at the easel, chalk drawing, body outlines, and weaving on the garden loom.

 But especially for anything messy, such as splatter painting.